Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Introduction

-With regard to the settling of a large number of non-spherical particles, increased settling velocity of elongated fibres was observed in the creeping flow regime due to the formation of particle streamers aligning in the gravitational direction \citep{kuuselaCollectiveEffectsSettling2003,saintillanGrowthConcentrationFluctuations2006,shinStructureDynamicsDilute2009}.
-However, in the cases with finite fluid inertia, less is known about the settling behavior of non-spherical particles compared to the ample studies of settling spherical particles. \citet{fornariClusteringIncreasedSettling2018} numerically studied the sedimentation of oblate spheroids with $\lambda=1/3$ and $Ga=60$ (corresponding to $Re_t=38.7$) at different particle volume fraction by means of PR-DNS.
-It was demonstrated that the particle mean settling velocity is enhanced by at most $33\%$ compared to the settling velocity of an isolated particle at $\phi=0.5\%$.
-The substantial enhancement of particle settling speed is ascribed to the formation of particle clusters in the suspension.
-As for the case of prolate particles, to the best of the authors' knowledge, the only relevant study is \citet{luDynamicsSuspensionsProlate2023}, who considered the settling of prolate particles with $\lambda=2$ and $Ga=41.8$ at $\phi=2.2\%, 5.5\%$ and $9.9\%$ in a relatively small periodic computational domain.
-They reported a decreased particle mean settling velocity, and a transition from hydrodynamic-interaction-dominated regime to particle-collision-dominated regime as $\phi$ increases.
+As regards the settling of a large number of non-spherical particles, an increased settling velocity of elongated fibres was observed in the creeping flow regime due to the formation of particle streamers aligning in the gravitational direction \citep{kuuselaCollectiveEffectsSettling2003,saintillanGrowthConcentrationFluctuations2006,shinStructureDynamicsDilute2009}.
+In the finite-fluid-inertia regime, \citet{seyed-ahmadiSedimentationInertialMonodisperse2021} numerically studied the settling motion of cubic particles.
+In contrast to the clustered settling spheres at $Ga=160$ and $\phi=1\%$, the spatial distribution of settling cubes is closer to a random distribution in the same parameter setup, which was attributed to the greater rotational rate of settling cubes. \citet{fornariClusteringIncreasedSettling2018} simulated the sedimentation of oblate spheroids with $\lambda=1/3$ and $Ga=60$ at different particle volume fractions.
+They reported appreciable particle clustering for settling oblate particles at a relatively low Reynolds number ($Re_t=38.7$), and considerable enhancement of the mean settling velocity up to $\langle V_s \rangle \approx 1.33 V_t$ at $\phi=0.5\%$.
+Similar results were also reported in the recent work by \citet{moricheClusteringLowaspectratioOblate2023}, who considered the low-aspect-ratio oblate spheroids with $\lambda=2/3$ and higher Galileo number with $Ga=111$ and 152.
+As for the case of prolate particles, \citet{luDynamicsSuspensionsProlate2023} simulated the settling of prolate spheroids with $\lambda=2$ and $Ga=41.8$ at $\phi=2.2\%, 5.5\%$ and $9.9\%$ using a relatively small periodic computational domain.
+They reported a decreased mean particle settling velocity and a transition from the hydrodynamic-interaction-dominated regime to the particle-collision-dominated regime with the increase of $\phi$.